andrulyte/StructuralConnectivity/Readme.md

 ## Folder Descriptions
 ### `Connectivity_matrices/`
-Contains scripts for generating and filtering diffusion MRI-based connectivity matrices using the SENSAAS atlas.
-These scripts are used to extract structural connectivity information and store it in `.npy` format for further processing.
+This folder contains scripts for generating diffusion MRI-based connectivity matrices using the AICHA atlas.
+The pipeline involves:

+1. Generating connectivity matrices and saving them in .npy format.
+2. Extracting 64 supramodal regions based on the SENSAAS parcellation.
+3. Saving the processed connectivity data in a structured .mat file for further analysis.

 ### `ConnectivitySums/`
 Includes scripts for computing inter- and intra-hemispheric connectivity sums and running MANOVA analysis on extracted connectivity metrics.
 These analyses help quantify how hemispheric connectivity differs across groups.